italoosorio/SilkBuilder-Doc/development/project_data_model.md

 ![Create Table](../.gitbook/assets/sample_orm_person_12.jpg)

-After creating the columns the "default" has to be added.
-This is the select to be use in the sample.
+After creating the columns the "default" select has to be added.
+This is the SQL select code to be use in the sample.
+Add this following the same process used in the ORM for the table Category.

 ```sql
 select